Comparisons

 Private key exposure risk None None

-Server trust required Yes (transaction construction) No (static files only)
+Server trust required API-assisted (constructs unsigned transactions server-side, client-side signing) No (static files only)

-Code auditability Server code not visible All code runs in browser
+Code auditability API documentation available on GitHub All code runs in browser

-Data logging risk Server sees wallet data No server data handling
+Data logging risk Not independently verified No server data handling

 SolRecover’s client-side model reduces the trust surface area since no server is involved in transaction construction.
-RefundYourSOL’s server-assisted model requires more trust in their infrastructure, but the tool has a longer operating history without known security incidents.
+RefundYourSOL appears to use API-assisted (client-side signing) processing, though the platform does not publish technical details to verify its architecture independently.
+The tool has a longer operating history without known security incidents.
 For a detailed technical analysis, see our article on client-side vs server-side recovery.

 User Experience